dps923/winter2020/graded-work/assign2.md

 ### Testing your work

 Test your work by running it on the simulator.
 Do this frequently and incrementally, after making any substantial changes.

-Your professor plans to introduce you to the Xcode debugger soon, and that tool may help you troubleshoot problems.
+Use the debug tool when it's useful to do so.

 <br>